oss-slu/material-donor-mutual-assist/backend/admin-module/README.md

    if does not work, try with root user
    # sudo npm install

-3. Run the application using the following command
- #  npm start

 4. Run the unit test using the command
    #  npm run test